Rodney Halbower: Gypsy Hill killings

 On January 8, 1976, the body of 18-year-old Veronica Cascio was discovered in a creek on the grounds of the Sharp Park Golf Course in Pacifica, California.
 She had suffered about 30 stab wounds.

 A few weeks later, 14-year-old Tanya Blackwell went missing after leaving her home in Pacifica.
-Her body was discovered on June 6 at Sharp Park Road, in a wooded area of the city known as Gypsy Hills.
+Her body was discovered on June 6 at Sharp Park Road in a wooded area of the city known as Gypsy Hills.
 Like Cascio, she also had been stabbed many times.

 On February 2, 17-year-old Paula Baxter went missing.
 Her naked body found two days later in Millbrae.
-She had been stabbed four times, was sexually assaulted and suffered multiple head injuries from a blunt object.
+She had been stabbed four times, was sexually assaulted, and suffered multiple head injuries from a blunt object.

 On May 6, the skeletonized remains of a woman were found in a shallow grave at San Francisco.
 She was later identified as 26-year-old Carol Booth, reported missing since March 15.
 All of the victims, with the exception of Booth, were killed in San Mateo County.
 The lack of witnesses and forensic evidence halted the investigations for decades.

 Exposure

 In 2013, Halbower began serving his sentence in Oregon, with a set release date of 2026.
 During his incarceration, a blood sample was taken from him for DNA testing, which, in September 2014, showed correspondence of his genotypic profile with the profile of the man who had left biological evidence on the corpses of Paula Baxter and Veronica Cascio.
 The study also showed that Halbower's DNA profile coincided with the one isolated from saliva on cigarette butts found near the body of Michelle Mitchell, who was killed in February 1976 in Reno, Nevada.

-In 1980, mental patient Cathy Woods had been convicted of Mitchell's murder.
+In 1980, mental patient Cathy Woods was convicted of Mitchell's murder.
 In 2014, DNA testing proved her innocence.
 In 2015, Woods was released, after spending 35 years in prison.
 Rodney Halbower was extradited to California, where, in January 2015, he was charged with three of the murders, to which he pled not guilty.

 Halbower was suspected in the murder of Denise Lampe, but based on the results of the DNA study, 71-year-old Leon Seymour was later charged with the Lampe killing.